RedHatInsights/frontend-components/packages/rule-components/README.md

 * `toolbarProps` - additional props for toolbar
 * `filterValues` - applied filters in table, they should match signature of `filters`
 * `sortBy` - PF4 sortBy object
+* `loadingBars` - number of loading bars when data are feched

 #### `filters`